zjunlp/DeepKE/example/re/few-shot/DA/README.md

 ## 2 Try different DA methods
-We provide many data augmentation methods: DA based word2vec, TF-IDF, contextual word embedding (BERT and RoBERTa), random swapping and WordNet' Synonym.
-And all DA methods can be implimented on contexts, entites and both of them.
+We provide many data augmentation methods: DA based Word2Vec, TF-IDF, contextual word embedding (BERT and RoBERTa), random swapping and WordNet' Synonym.
+And all DA methods can be implemented on contexts, entites and both of them.
 - Generate augmented data

   ```shell